Everything You Need to Know About False Declines

 Rely on Technology

-Manual review of transactions isn’t as “manual” as it used to be.
-Technology and advanced techniques have made it more precise and efficient.
 For example, a single fraud specialist can review multiple orders at once using group analysis.
 Another approach has two or three analysts working in parallel; their results are compared to make a final decision.

 Technology has also expanded the resources available to reviewers.
-Social networks, link analysis, and data visualization provide up-to-date information for reviewers to work with.
+Social networks, link analysis and data visualization provide up-to-date information for reviewers to work with.

 Step 1: A Customer Places an Order